mathworks/2D-Lid-Driven-Cavity-Flow-Incompressible-Navier-Stokes-Solver/README.md

 ![sample](./gif/animation_sample1e2and1e4.gif)
 (Left: Re = 100, Right: Re = 10,000)

-The top lid changes its direction.
 The arrow denotes the velocity field, and the contour denotes its magnitude.

 ## Part 1